rbk/awesome-links/README.md

 ### Community
 - https://dev.to - Sweet community for web developers, designers, and data scientists.
 - https://indiehackers.com - Community about becoming a founder.

+### Computer Science
+- https://missing.csail.mit.edu/ - The Missing Semester of Your CS Education

 ### CSS
 - https://bulma.io/ - CSS Framework that really nails it.
 Simple and intuitive.